thephpleague/uri/README.md

 echo $url2; //remains https://john:doe@www.example.com:443/
 ```

-Everytime you acces a `League\Url\Url` object getter method it will return one of the following component class.

 ## Components classes

-Each URL is composed of up to 8 components which are represented by 4 classes.
-All classes implements the
+Except for `encodingType`, everytime you acces a `League\Url\Url` object getter method it will return one of the following component class.
+Each `League\Url\Url` object is composed of 8 URL components object composed of 4 classes.

-`League\Interfaces\ComponentInterface` which means that you can interact with the classes with the following public method:
+All component classes implements the  `League\Interfaces\ComponentInterface` which means that you can interact with the classes with the following public method:

+* `set($data)`: set the component data
 * `get()`: returns null if the class is empty or its string representation
-* `set($data)`: set the component data
 * `__toString`: return the string representation of the component if the data is null then the method output an empty string.
+* `getUriComponent`: return an alter string representation to ease URL representation.

 ### The `Component` class

-This classes manage the `user`, `pass`, `fragment` components. the data provided to the `set` method can be a string representation of the component or `null`.
+This class manages the `user`, `pass`, `fragment` components.
+The data provided to the `set` method can be a string representation of the component or `null`.

 ### The `Port` and `Scheme` classes

-These classes manage the URL port and schemes component.
-They extends the `Component` class and differs only by the way they validate the data when using the `set` method.
+These classes manage the URL port and scheme component.
+They extend the `Component` class and only differ when validating the object data.

-## The complex Component Classes
+## Complex Components Classes

-Complex component classes implements the following interfaces:
+Complex component classes implement the following interfaces:

 * `Countable`
 * `IteratorAggregate`